RouninMedia/building-a-resizable-draggable-element/README.md

 _______

-If a `resize handle` is not a requirement, then the function may be slightly simpler:
+If a `resize handle` is not a requirement, the function may be slightly simpler:

 ```js
 const dragElement = function (e) {